 The Circuit de Catalunya is the only racetrack worldwide that hosts preseason testing to help the companies fine tune the vehicles before the season starts.

-The testing runs for two separate weeks, usually in February and March.
-The 2018 testing dates are February 26th to March 1st and then March 6th to March 9th.
+The testing runs for two separate weeks usually in February and March.
+The 2019 testing dates are February 18th to 21st and then February 26th to March 1st.

 Here’s a few things you should know before getting tickets: